manasbir/manasbir/README.md

 - 👋 Hi, I’m @baggri
-- 👀 I’m interested in tetris web3 and design
+- 👀 I’m interested in web3 and design
 - 🌱 I’m currently(trying) to learn a lot
 - 💞️ I’m looking to collaborate on whatever
-- 📫 How to reach me reach me on discord kachow man#8407 or on twitter @rambunc_
+- 📫 How to reach me reach me on discord manas#9437 or on twitter @manazane

 <!---
 baggri/baggri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.